JuliaGeodynamics/GeophysicalModelGenerator.jl/README.md

 You are very welcome to request new features and point out bugs by opening an issue.
 You can also help by adding features and creating a pull request.

 ## Citing
-If you find this package useful, please cite out paper on this work:
+If you find this package useful, please cite this paper:

 Kaus B.J.P., Thielmann M., Aellig P., De Montserrat A., De Siena L., Frasunkiewicz J., Fuchs L., Piccolo A., Ranocha H., Riel N., Schuler C., Spang A., Weiler T. (2024).
 GeophysicalModelGenerator.jl: A Julia package to visualise geoscientific data and create numerical model setups. *Journal of Open Source Software*.
 9(102), 6763. https://doi.org/10.21105/joss.06763.